Solution | Distribution Spatial Footprint#

 inputs_zone |

-Contains the uploaded dataset(s) for your distribution network (locations_dataset) and customer data (customers_dataset). |
+Contains the uploaded datasets for your distribution network (locations_dataset) and customer data (customers_dataset). |

 Default |

-Includes elements of your data that are not needed in the preprocessing zone (i.e data that is already geocoded). |
+Includes elements of your data that aren’t needed in the preprocessing zone (i.e data that’s already geocoded). |

 preprocessing_zone |